Blueprint: mining education

 - Model students, cohorts, attempts, steps, events, notes, and supervisors as connected records.

-- Use aggregate queries for score, duration, event frequency, and retry patterns.
+- Use select queries for score, duration, event frequency, and retry patterns.

 - Expose frontend dashboards through approved query shapes for student-data governance.